wazuh/wazuh-documentation/source/development/packaging/generate-dashboard-package.rst

 Build manually
 ^^^^^^^^^^^^^^

-1. To use the scrip you first need to generate the packages from the repositories:
+1. To use the script you first need to generate the packages from the repositories:

 - ``wazuh-dashboard``
 - ``wazuh-security-dashboards-plugin``